elbb/bb-gitversion/README.md

-# containerized gitversion ( with some improvements )
+# embedded linux building blocks - Containerized gitversion (with some improvements)

-# howto integrate the building block into your own project
+# Howto integrate the building block into your own project

-the preferred way is via dockerfile.
+The preferred way is via dockerfile.

-## integration via dockerfile
+## Integration via dockerfile

 Versions of the building-block are published in the elbb project on docker.io and can be obtained from there: